MasDennis/rajawali3d.org/src/content/getting-started/0.9/22-more-optimisation/index.md

 // -- now translate it to the plane position gl_Position = uMVPMatrix * (rotPos + aPlanePosition);
 ```
-It’s more work than `Object3D.setRenderChildrenAsBatch()` but the performance gain is significant.
+It's more work than `Object3D.setRenderChildrenAsBatch()` but the performance gain is significant.

 The full source code: